 The Construction Defect Notice of Claim Process

-Under the Colorado Construction Action Defect Reform Act (“CDARA”), anyone making a claim for construction or design defects must first go through a process before filing the lawsuit called the Notice of Claim process.
+Under the statute, anyone making a claim for defective construction must first go through a process before filing the lawsuit called the Notice of Claim process.
 Claimants and construction professionals use the notice of claim process to resolve construction disputes before having to go to court or arbitration.
 Even when cases do end up in litigation, the notice of claim process provides both sides with information about the property, the defects, and the litigation positions each side will take.

 Written Notice by Claimant

-A claimant begins the notice of claim process by sending a letter to each “construction professional” whose work may be implicated.
+You begin the notice of claim process by sending a letter to each “construction professional” whose work may be implicated.
 The term “construction professional” has a legal definition under C.R.S. § 13-20-802.5(4), but generally, it means the contractors, developers, and designers who performed work on the project.
 The letter must describe the claim in reasonable detail so that the construction professional can determine the nature of the problems.
 After the notice of claim is sent, the construction professionals are entitled to request an inspection of the property.
 The inspection must be completed within 30 days of service of the notice of claim.
+During the inspection, you should identify the defects for the contractor and conduct a walkthrough of the home.
+This walkthrough will be your opportunity to explain each item that needs to be repaired and why.
+You should take copious notes during the walkthrough, particularly related to the items that need to be repaired and the location of each defect.

 Offer to Repair